 Funded by the City of Aurora’s Community Development Block Grant, the Safety First Program, through The Neighbor Project, assist income-eligible homeowners who meet certain Program conditions make health and safety repairs or improvements to their primary residence by providing assistance in the form of a Forgivable Loan and/or Deferred Loan.
 For more information, please view this link The Neighbor Project.

 Down Payment Assistance

-Additional Benefits for Seniors & Disabled Residents
+Additional Benefits for Seniors & Residents with Disabilities

 Public Service Agency Support

-Support for public service agencies is done in two ways: financial assistance for program delivery or financial assistance for capital improvements.
+Support for public service agencies is provided in two ways: financial assistance for program delivery or financial assistance for capital improvements.
 Each year approximately $200,000 is available for various public service programs from tutorial programs to emergency assistance for seniors.

 Sometimes agencies outgrow their facilities or need to repair their facilities in order to maintain quality service delivery.
 CDBG funds have supported these activities.
 For some, CDBG dollars determined whether or not they could keep their doors open.